 Using the JDBC Driver

 The JDBC driver is not part of the Java SDK.
-Therefore, you must set the classpath to include the sqljdbc.jar file if you want to use it.
-If the classpath is missing an entry for sqljdbc.jar, your application will throw the common "Class not found" exception.
+If you want to use it, you must set the classpath to include the sqljdbc.jar file or the sqljdbc4.jar file.
+If the classpath is missing an entry for sqljdbc.jar or sqljdbc4.jar, your application will throw the common "Class not found" exception.

-The sqljdbc.jar file is installed in the following location:
+The sqljdbc.jar file and sqljdbc4.jar file are installed in the following location:

 The following is an example of the CLASSPATH statement that is used for a Windows application: